HL7/US-Core/source/pages/_includes/us-core-smokingstatus-intro.md

 **Each Observation must have:**

 1.  a status
-1.  a fixed code for smoking observation
+1.  a code for smoking observation
 1.  a patient
 1.  a date representing when the smoking status was recorded
 1.  a result value code for smoking status